TomasBoda/search-engine-web/README.md

 ```

 #### 3. Term frequencies
 Each document stores a frequency map.
 It represents the number of occurences of each term in the document.
-The more times a term is present in the document, the bigger the weight of the term is.
+The more occurences a term has in the document, the more significant the term is.
 These frequencies will be helpful in later steps.

 ```ts
 function generateFrequencyMaps(): void {